shenwei356/brename/README.md

         ├── a.jpg
         └── b.jpg

-1. dry run and only show operations that will cause error
+1. Dry run and only showing operations that will cause error (`-v/--verbose`)

         # default value of -v is 0
-        $ ../brename -p a -r b -R -D -d
+        $ brename -p a -r b -R -D -d
         [INFO] checking: a.jpeg -> b.jpeg [new path existed]
         [INFO] checking: abc -> bbc [ok]
         [ERRO] 1 potential errors detected, please check